philippgille/serve/README.md

 `brew install philippgille/tap/serve`

-If you don't want to use Homebrew, you can download the binary from the [releases](https://github.com/philippgille/serve/releases) and install `serve` manually.
-See [Manual Installation](https://github.com/philippgille/serve/tree/master/docs#manual-installation) for details.

 ### Linux

-The easiest way is to use the package manager [Snap](https://snapcraft.io/).

-It's already installed on Ubuntu 16.04 and later.
-On Ubuntu 14.04 you can install it with:
+The easiest way is to use the package manager [Snap](https://snapcraft.io/), which is installed by default on Ubuntu 16.04 and later:

-`sudo apt install snapd`

-For other Linux distributions check [Install snapd](https://docs.snapcraft.io/core/install).

-Then, to install `serve`, just run:

 `sudo snap install serve`